 Health Tools help you make wise health decisions or take action to improve your health.

 Many people need organ transplants because of medical conditions such as kidney failure, cornea disease, or heart failure.
-After your death, you may be able to donate certain organs depending on their condition.
+After your death, you may be able to donate certain organs.
+It depends on their condition.
 Talk to your doctor about whether your illness allows you to be an organ donor.

-When you are diagnosed with a terminal disease or condition, it is important to communicate your preferences and concerns clearly with your doctor.
-Likewise, you should expect your doctor to communicate openly and sensitively with you and your loved ones.
+It's important to talk with your doctor about your preferences and concerns about care at the end of life.
+Likewise, you should expect your doctor to talk openly and sensitively with you and your loved ones.
 Your doctor can provide information, answer questions, and advise you.
 But the decisions are yours.

 Important questions to ask your doctor include:

 Other questions to ask your doctor include:

 To get the most out of an appointment with your doctor: